2023 Benefits Open Enrollment

 CalPERS Medical Plans

-The premiums for all other medical plans the District offers through CalPERS are 100% District paid.
+- There is NO Employee Cost for ALL CalPERS MEDICAL Plans for 2023.
+The premiums for all medical plans the District offers through CalPERS are 100% District paid.
 (Except for part-time employees, who will contribute according to their full-time equivalency for any health plan)

 - Kaiser Permanente HMO